More jobs, more ability to travel, more ways to cleanly transform the economy of the country.

 Why High Speed Rail?

-High speed rail isn’t a pipe dream.
-It isn’t utopian.
-It’s a realistic, easy, and affordable way of travel that all Americans should enjoy.
+High speed rail is a realistic, easy, and affordable way to travel that all Americans should enjoy.
 Here’s why you should demand high speed rail in your region.

 - Cleaner travel